-7. Complete Section VII -
+6. Complete Section VI -

-Create a Cost Estimate Worksheet to correspond to each component selection in application Section IV.
-B. This should include both estimated Applicant Costs and expected Donation Value for labor, equipment, supplies, or other cash expenditures.
+- Create a Cost Estimate Worksheet to correspond to each activity selection in application Section IV.
+Step 2.
+This should include both estimated Applicant Costs and expected Donation Value for labor, equipment, supplies, or other cash expenditures. - Totals from these pages automatically calculate the Total Project Cost, Grant Share and Applicant's Share values.
+Detailed instructions on the Cost Estimate Worksheets can be found on page 21 of this guide.

-- Totals from these pages automatically forward to Section VII, calculating the Total Project Cost, Grant Share and Applicant's Share values needed for Section II.
-D. Detailed instructions on the Cost Estimate Worksheets can be found on page 18 of this guide. - 8.
-Section VII Certification and Submission
+7. Section VII - Certification and Submission